comsavvy/Billionaire-club/README.txt

                                         					ABOUT THIS PROGRAM

-This is a program for allowing those that are within the age group of 20 and above (Both Boys and Girls) or even if the person age doesn't reach 20 yet but he/she has 2 million naira in his/her account is allow to enter the BILLIONAIRE club else, prompt a message that "Sorry [name], you are not allow to enter ".
+This is a program for allowing those that are within the age group of 20 and above (Both Boys and Girls) or even if the person age doesn't reach 20 yet but he/she has 2 million naira in his/her account

 							REQUIREMENT